-Florida is a comparative negligence state.
-That means if a plaintiff is partly at fault for that motorcycle accident, any damages they recover are reduced by the percentage of fault found by the jury.
+Florida is a modified comparative negligence state.
+That means if a plaintiff is partly at fault for that motorcycle accident – up to 50% – any damages they recover are reduced by the percentage of fault found by the jury.
 If a plaintiff is found to be 51% or more at fault, they are barred from recovery entirely.
 As an example, if the plaintiff is found 20 percent at fault for the collision and is awarded $100,000, that amount is reduced by 20 percent to $80,000.
 If the plaintiff is found 60% at fault for the collision, they are barred from recovery entirely.

 The burden of proof is on the motorcycle accident victim when it comes to negligence.
 The plaintiff must prove all four elements of negligence for their lawsuit to succeed.

 One of the most crucial pieces of motorcycle accident evidence is the police report.
 Any motorcycle accident involving injury requires calling the police.
 If for some reason the police were not called to the accident scene, it will be very difficult to pursue a personal injury lawsuit, as the police report is vital.